shane-sepeda/assignment-17/regex-tutorial.md

 ### Quantifiers

+Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.

 abc*        matches a string that has ab followed by zero or more c -> abc+        matches a string that has ab followed by one or more c